nunofonseca/msi/README.md

 `msi -c myexp.cfg`

 #### Metadata file

-The metadata file (TSV format) provides information for each file to be processed.
-The file shouls contain the at least the columns barcode_name, sample_id, ss_sample_id, primer_set, primer_f, primer_r, min_length, max_length, target_gene where:
+The metadata file (TSV format) provides information for each file to be processed by MSI.
+The file should contain the columns barcode_name, sample_id, ss_sample_id, primer_set, primer_f, primer_r, min_length, max_length, target_gene where:

-- primer_set:
+- primer_set: unique identifier of the primer
-- primer_f:
+- primer_f:  5'end primer sequence (forward primer)
-- primer_r:
+- primer_r:  3'end reverse complemented primer sequence (reverse primer)
-- min_length:
+- min_length: minimum length of the fragment
-- max_length:
+- max_length: maximum length of the fragment
-- target_gene:
+- target_gene: name of the gene targeted

+Currently the min_length and max_length are not used by MSI to exclude fragments.

 #### Output files